PySimpleGUI/DocsCleanup/cookbook.md

 * Use the `values` dictionary rather than `Element.get` methods
 * Look through Demo Programs for more tips / techniques (http://Demos.PySimpleGUI.org)

 Most of these are self-explanatory or will be understood as you learn more about PySimpleGUI.
-You won't now what a timeout value is at this point, but if/when you do use reads with timeouts, then you'll understand the tip.
+You won't know what a timeout value is at this point, but if/when you do use reads with timeouts, then you'll understand the tip.

 A little more detail on a few of them that aren't obvious.